All data is current as of 2013, unless otherwise noted.

 Branch of government: executive

-The Montana Public Defender Commission (MPDC) is an 11-member public defender commission appointed by diverse authorities: the Supreme Court (2 appointees); the President of the State Bar (3); the President of the Senate (1); the Speaker of the House (1); and the Governor (4 appointments, but they must be from organizations representing: (a) indigent persons, (b) Native American interests, (c) people with mental illness, and (d) people with addictions).
+The Montana Public Defender Commission (MPDC) is an 11-member commission appointed by diverse authorities: the Supreme Court (2 appointees); the President of the State Bar (3); the President of the Senate (1); the Speaker of the House (1); and the Governor (4 appointments, but they must be from organizations representing: (a) indigent persons, (b) Native American interests, (c) people with mental illness, and (d) people with addictions).
 No commission member may be a sitting judge, public defense provider, prosecutor, or law enforcement official.

 MPDC is statutorily required to set standards related to manageable caseloads and workloads, to establish protocols for dealing with excessive caseloads, and to collect, record, and report caseload data to support strategic planning, including for proper staffing levels.
 MPDC is also authorized by statute to promulgate standards related to the qualification and training of attorneys, performance guidelines, and supervision.

 The MPDC oversees the Office of the State Public Defender (OSPD).
 In addition to housing the Office of the Chief Public Defender, OSPD also houses the appellate division, a contracts division, and a training unit.
 OSPD employs 11 regional directors to oversee trial-level services.
 (Montana has 56 counties and 22 judicial districts; with no intermediate appellate court or regions, 11 regions were created based on a number of criteria related to the districts.)

 The Montana Public Defender Commission (MPDC) and the Office of the State Public Defender (OSPD) that it oversees are entirely state funded.